Description of the property’s current condition and current use(s):

 Encouraging crops that can be grown with minimal machinery, ideally integrating into agroforestry systems being established though that is not necessary.

-'Regenerative' livestock practices are welcome, for example 'rotational grazing' or 'managed grazing'.
+'Regenerative' livestock practices are welcome, for example rotational grazing, intensive grazing.
 Land is probably not suitable for pigs, seems best suited for sheep.

 Open to discussion on options and shared infrastructure investment to facilitate livestock or crop growing.